Virginia Judge: Post political career

-Since leaving politics, Judge has been very active in supporting the major cultural institutions in New South Wales.
-In 2013, she became a Board Member of the Riverside Theatres Parramatta and Board Member of Gallery 49 Marrickville.Judge had been a long time Vanguard Member of the Sydney Symphony Orchestra and the Sydney Dance Company since 2011.
-She is a Platinum Member member of the Atelier Foundation at the Art Gallery of New South Wales since 2018.

-Judge is actively involved in the activities of the Australian Museum where she was appointed a Trustee and Director of the Australian Museum Foundation in October 2016, and with the Royal Society of New South Wales (RSN) where she was elected a Fellow (FRSN) in July 2017.
+In 2013, Judge became a board member of the Riverside Theatres Parramatta and board member of Gallery 49 Marrickville.
+Judge had been a long time Vanguard member of the Sydney Symphony Orchestra and the Sydney Dance Company since 2011.
+Judge is actively involved in the activities of the Australian Museum where she was appointed a trustee and director of the Australian Museum Foundation in October 2016, and with the Royal Society of New South Wales (RSN), where she was elected a Fellow (FRSN) in July 2017.
 She was shortly afterwards elected to the Council of the RSN.

-Judge is also a long time supporter of Jewish House, an independent not-for-profit organisation helping people in need with crisis intervention and prevention services and support.